gpozzi/machine-learning/Project 01/eng/README.md

 This project is divided into five parts:

-- Introduction
+- Scope
+- Factors that influence house price
 - EDA and data cleaning
   - Feature selection
+  - Additional analysis
 - Machine Learning
   - Selection of measurement of error
+  - Setting predictor and target variables
   - Setting benchmark model
-  - Comparing benchmark with decision tree and KNN models
+  - Comparing benchmark with other models
   - Optimization of the best performing one
 - Conclusions